Codefy/onebeacon-android/README.md

 # OneBeacon Android SDK

 ## What is this?
 An Android library that scans for Bluetooth Low Energy beacons, parses them into known entities, and provides interfaces to them to the application.
-It can recognize the following types:
+It can recognize the following beacon formats:
-- Eddystone UID, URL, and Telemetry
+- Eddystone: URL, UID, EID, Telemetry, encrypted TLM
-- iBeacon and AltBeacon
+- iBeacon, AltBeacon
 - Estimote Nearable
 - URIBeacon
-- generic BLE packets, even if the packets don't parse to a known type of the above
+- any other generic BLE devices.

 Unlike other SDK's out there, it has the following benefits:
 - it's not tied or locked-in to a specific beacon manufacturer or protocol
 - supports rotating MAC addresses, for beacons that are identifiable otherwise (iBeacon, Eddystone UID, Nearable...)
 - doesn't require any developer account (unless you plan to use the cloud features, ofcourse)
-- runs in constant memory, saving battery life
+- uses optimized parsing, saving battery life: no memory allocations occur while scanning the same beacons over time, and native Android 5.0 BLE API is used when available.

 For iBeacon devices, there's also the optional **onebeacon-android-cloud** library, which allows attaching generic data to a beacon and synchronizing it to the cloud, namespaced to your own application package.
 It can be used to make beacons a data input source in your apps without the need of a dedicated web-service.